 The sediment row is designed with a manhole and weir at the upstream end.
 The weir allows the initial runoff at the beginning of a storm, often referred to as the "first flush", to enter the sediment row for filtration.
 Once the weir height is reached, the remaining water flows through the manifold header and is distributed to the additional rows of the HydroStor chamber system.
-The manhole with the diversion weir is connected to the sediment row with a short length of HDPE pipe up to 18" (450 mm) for the HS75 and 24" (600 mm) for the HS180.
-Note a 24" connection to HS75 systems is possible with adapter.
+The manhole with the diversion weir is connected to the sediment row with a short length of HDPE pipe up to 18" (450 mm) for the HS75 and 10" (250 mm) for the HS31.
+Note a 24" (600 mm) connection to HS75 systems and a 12" (300 mm) connection to HS31 is possible with adapter.
 The downstream end of the sediment row has an end cap with no outlet.